atuls/resume-matcher/README.md

 2. **Upload Resumes**: Upload one or multiple candidate resumes
 3. **Match Resumes with Jobs**: Use the "Match with Job" feature to score candidates
 4. **Batch Matching**: Use "Match All with Job" to process multiple resumes at once
+5. **Batch Processing**: Use "Analyze Next 50 Unanalyzed" to process batches of unanalyzed resumes with real-time progress tracking
-5. **View Matches**: Browse candidates with their match scores, sort by score to find best matches
+6. **View Matches**: Browse candidates with their match scores, sort by score to find best matches
-6. **On-demand Analysis**: Click the "Analyze" button for any candidate to view their position details, highlights, and red flags
+7. **On-demand Analysis**: Click the "Analyze" button for any candidate to view their position details, highlights, and red flags
-7. **Efficient Processing**: Analyze only the candidates you're interested in to reduce API usage and speed up processing
+8. **Efficient Processing**: Analyze only the candidates you're interested in to reduce API usage and speed up processing
-8. **View Details**: Click on a resume to see detailed candidate information and job-specific scores
+9. **View Details**: Click on a resume to see detailed candidate information and job-specific scores
-9. **Job-specific Matching**: Use the job selection dropdown in candidate profiles to compare match scores against different job positions
+10. **Job-specific Matching**: Use the job selection dropdown in candidate profiles to compare match scores against different job positions
-10. **Re-run Analysis**: Update match scores for specific job-candidate combinations using the Re-run Analysis button
+11. **Re-run Analysis**: Update match scores for specific job-candidate combinations using the Re-run Analysis button
+12. **Candidate Tracking**: Mark candidates as contacted with a simple checkbox to track outreach efforts

 ## Data Flow